 During this time, you can receive collection calls, penalty fees and even legal action against you.
 This will last through negotiations.
 It can take four to six months for settlement offers to go out.
 The process could take years depending on how much money you owe.
 Your credit score will be damaged during this process.
 In addition, you could receive a bill for taxes on the forgiven amounts as the forgiven amount is considered income by the IRS.
 Any lawsuits against you could mean wage garnishments or liens on your property.

 If you are looking for help managing multiple debts, debt consolidation might be a good option for you.
 It can be challenging to manage multiple types of debt including credit cards, personal loans, medical debt and so on.
 By consolidating your debt into one loan, you can have one monthly payment with one interest rate.
 This can help you better manage your debt.
 Some debt consolidation loans can even lower your interest rate or monthly payments.

 If you are looking to consolidate debt, consider a personal loan from Uprova.
-You can request personal loan up to $5,000 to consolidate your high-interest debt into one loan with one monthly payment.
+You can request a personal loan of up to $5,000 to consolidate your high-interest debt into one loan with one monthly payment.
 You can check your rate at Uprova.com without impacting your FICO credit score.
 You can use this rate to determine if consolidating your other debts into one personal loan makes sense.

 Debt relief is available to consumers with overwhelming high-interest debts who meet certain criteria.
 Debt relief options include bankruptcy, debt management and debt settlement.
 All three types of debt relief will negatively impact your credit score, but they can provide financial relief.
 Debt consolidation is another approach to paying off debt faster.
 One way to consolidate debt is by lumping multiple debts into one personal loan.
-Get the financial relief you need at today.
+Get the financial relief you need at Uprova.com today.